dmitryweiner/secure-chat-nodejs/README.md

 5. Go to "Contacts" tab, enter your friend's username (you should also send your username to your friend by alternative channel)
 6. If it was successfully added, click on nickname in contact-list
 7. You will be moved to "Messages" tab
-8. Enter your friend's public RSA key which was sent to you by alternative ways
+8. Insert your friend's public RSA key (which was sent to you by alternative ways) into corresponging field
-9. And send her your public RSA key
+9. And send her/him your public RSA key
-10. If you wish to send your messages securely, check the checkbox "Encrypted" (You should set up keys first)
+10. If you wish to send your messages securely, check the checkbox "Encrypted" (You will be warned if you didn't set the keys)